 The Registry will send you a transaction confirmation once Bitcoin Interests have been issued to you.
-Please note that your funds may take some time to be transferred to the Fund from your financial institution.
 Bitcoin Interests will be issued when we accept your Application and receive your Application Consideration.

-The price at which applications for Bitcoin Interests are acquired is determined in accordance with the Constitution ("Application Price").
+The price at which Applications for Bitcoin Interests are acquired is determined in accordance with the Constitution (Application Price).
 The cash Application Price on a Business Day is, in general terms, equal to the NAV, divided by the number of Bitcoin Interests on issue and adjusted for transaction costs ("Buy Spread").
 As at the date of this PDS, the Buy Spread is 0.2%.
+There is no Buy Spread charged for in specie Applications.

 We reserve the right to refuse any Application without giving a reason.
-If for any reason your Application to invest in the Fund is refused, we will return your application money to you, subject to regulatory considerations, less any taxes or bank fees in connection with the application and without interest.
+If for any reason your Application to invest in the Fund is refused, we will return your Application Consideration to you, subject to regulatory considerations, less any taxes or fees in connection with the Application and without interest.